Colorado Business License Requirements for an LLC

 Each municipality has a different set of rules for what types of businesses need a license or permit.
 For example, you can look at the City of Denver: Business License Directory.

-You can contact your municipality to check on their local licensing requirements:
+You can get your local municipality’s contact information via their website to check on local licensing requirements.

 Colorado Sales Tax License